dipeshbabu/FastAPI-e-commerce-scraper-and-extractor/README.md

 # FastAPI E-commerce Scraper and Extractor

-A FastAPI application that scrapes e-commerce websites and extracts product details using a combination of BeautifulSoup and [BERT](https://huggingface.co/google-bert/bert-base-uncased).
+A FastAPI application that scrapes e-commerce websites and extracts product details using a combination of BeautifulSoup and <a href="https://huggingface.co/google-bert/bert-base-uncased" target="_blank">BERT</a>

 ## Choice of LLM and Rationale